rackerlabs/rackspace-how-to/content/cloud-servers/what-does-rackspace-do-in-the-cloud.md

 Similar to the Managed Infrastructure service level, you have access to our Cloud Engineers.
 However, at the Managed SysOps level, they are able to access your servers.
-If you experience an issue with your server or web site they are able to log in to the machine and help pinpoint the cause.
+If you experience an issue with your server or website, they are able to log in to the machine and help pinpoint the cause.
 If the cause is code-related, your developer will know where to go to resolve it.